Jane Mico: Life

 The court of chancery required that this £1,000 be used to ameliorate slavery as required by her will.
 It ordered that £50 be set aside for two wharfs but it was not until 1731 that at was proposed that Sir Charles Wager use 75% of the remaining inheritance to spend the money in Jamaica in line with the legacy but nothing happened.
-In 1827 the master of the Chencery Courts was tasked with problem.
+In 1827 the master of the Chancery Courts was tasked with problem.
 By this time legacy was then worth over £120,000 and it accrued over £3,000 per annum in interest.
 The leading abolitionists Thomas Fowell Buxton who was a member of parliament and Stephen Lushington who was a lawyer took an interest as did the abolitionist Zachary Macaulay and James Stephen of the colonial office.
 They believed that education would benefit the colonies and the mother country by supplying education and in particular religious education.
 They were able to establish a new set of trustees were established for the funds.
 Lushington and Buston were trustees and they obtained government grants ("Negro Education Grant") that were used to supplement the fund.

 Initially the fund started to create schools across the West Indies including the Mico Institution in Jamaica in 1836.
 Even after the government lost interest in 1847 the trustees were working in Jamaica, Antigua, and St Lucia.
 By 1890 the trustees were just focussing on Jamaica.
-The Mico Instution became the Mico Teachers' College which today is the Mico University College.
+The Mico Institution became the Mico Teachers' College which today is the Mico University College.
 Both Buxton and Lushington are remembered in house names at the university.